Reading Time: 6 minutes

 If your brand is a trustworthy name, it’s easier to capitalize on it.
 However, you still have to delight the customer through your offerings and support.
 No matter what marketing journeys you create or channels you use, your customer’s experience will be positive only when there is trust and transparency between both of you.

-Customer journey does not end with customer acquisition.
+The customer journey does not end with customer acquisition.
 Your existing customers are your brand advocates.
 One review by them could either make or break your reputation.
 If the customer has to follow up with you repeatedly, it essentially means that you have not been able to address their problems effectively.
 Keep your existing customers happy by being empathetic and resolving their issues and processing their claims quickly.

 Customer experience begins even before the customer is onboarded.
 As a leader on the roundtable said, every traffic they get on their website is a potential customer as they have taken efforts to come till there.
 So, ensure that the UX and UI of your website are equally good.
 Don’t just focus on having the best graphics on the website, make the entire navigation engaging and easy for them, so they remain on the website for a longer time.
 Here’s more on how to treat your customers.